IceCI/IceCI/README.md

 ## Status

-This project is in early alpha stage.
-We are eager to hear your feedback.
-Drop us a line at iceci@icetek.io.
+This project is currently in early alpha stage and we're eager to hear your feedback.
+If you have any suggestions - please drop us a line at iceci@icetek.io.

-For more information visit [iceci.io](https://iceci.io/) or check out [docs](https://docs.iceci.io/).
+For more information visit [iceci.io](https://iceci.io/) or check out the [docs](https://docs.iceci.io/).

 ## FAQ

-Q: Where is the source code?
+_Q: Where can I find the source code?_

-A: The project is in early alpha and changed constantly.
-We are working on building a vision for the product, but when it will stabilize we are planning to open source all or most of it.
+A: The project is in early alpha and is undergoing constant changes.
+We're still working on building a vision for the product - we're planning on opensourcing all (or most) of it once it's stabilized.

-Q: Will it be paid in future?
+_Q: Will IceCI remain free?_

-A: No functionality that is now available will be paid.
-We are thinking of commercial plugins for enterprises with things like LDAP integration however core of the product will be always free.
+A: None of the currently available functionalities will become paid ones.
+We are considering introducing enterprise plugins (like LDAP integration, for example) sometime in the future, however the core of IceCI will _always_ remain free.

 ---